 Our mission is to be a proponent, advocate and representative for KPAA members in dealing with State and local government, Killington Resort and the greater Killington community.
 Through teamwork and networking we will encourage commerce to support a strong local economy within the greater Killington Region.

 The Okemo Valley Regional Chamber of Commerce serves 11 communities in South Central Vermont.
 Our region is known as a 4-season recreational destination.
 Summer brings golf, fishing, swimming, hiking, inn-to-inn walking tours, mountain biking, festivals, outdoor summer concerts and theater at the Weston Playhouse.
 Winter brings all kinds of skiing, snowmobiling and outdoor activities.
 We’re home to Okemo Mountain Resort and Scenic Route 100 Byway, the skiers’ highway that connects the Mountains; Magic, Bromley, Okemo and Killington.

-The American Camp Association is a community of camp professionals who, for over 100 years, have joined together to share our knowledge and experience and to ensure the quality of camp programs.
+The American Camp Association is a community of camp professionals who, for over 100 years, have joined together to share their knowledge and experience and to ensure the quality of camp programs.
 Because of our diverse 11,000 plus membership and our exceptional programs, children and adults have the opportunity to learn powerful lessons in community, character-building, skill development, and healthy living — lessons that can be learned nowhere else.

 As a leading authority in youth development, ACA works to preserve, promote, and improve the camp experience.

-Founded by Gina Parker Collins in 2009, 4RIISE is a lifestyle network set up to bridge the gap between families of color and the culture of independent schools.
+Founded by Gina Parker Collins in 2009, 4RIISE is a lifestyle network setup to bridge the gap between families of color and the culture of independent schools.
 4RIISE works closely with member families and member schools to help achieve goals for diversity in quality education.
 The network actively promotes awareness, access, application and retention of independent school education.

 Please visit: www.4riise.org for more detailed information about 4RIISE.